AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ETP-ALL-03/README.md

 ../../download-results.py --projects SCPCP000003 --modules doublet-detection
 ```

 As for the annotation, `scripts/02-03_annotation.R` requires cell type marker gene file, `Azimuth_BM_level1.csv`, as an input for ScType.
-This excel file contains a list of positive marker genes in Ensembl ID under `geneSymbolmore1` for each cell type; *TMEM56* and *CD235a* are not detected in our dataset, thus they are being removed as part of the markers for Late Eryth and Pre Eryth respectively.
-As of now, there is no negative marker genes provided under `geneSymbolmore2`.
+This excel file contains a list of positive marker genes in Ensembl ID under `ensembl_id_positive_marker` for each cell type; *TMEM56* and *CD235a* are not detected in our dataset, thus they are being removed as part of the markers for Late Eryth and Pre Eryth respectively.
+As of now, there is no negative marker genes provided under `ensembl_id_negative_marker`.

 ## Output files